user00000001/tesrasdk-ts/docs/en/identity_claim.md

 ## 1.1 Generate identity

-ONT ID is a decentralized identity that manages various digital identity authentications of a user.
-Identity is one of the core categories exposed from ONT SDK containing the ONT ID, which represents identity.
+TST ID is a decentralized identity that manages various digital identity authentications of a user.
+Identity is one of the core categories exposed from TST SDK containing the TST ID, which represents identity.

-> For more information, see [ONT TS SDK]().
+> For more information, see [TST TS SDK]().

 You can use SDK to create a digital identity.
-During the process, SDK will generate an ONT ID base on a user's private key.
+During the process, SDK will generate an TST ID base on a user's private key.

-> For ONT ID specifications, see [ONT ID Generation Specifications](./ONTID_protocol_spec.md/#1.1_ONT_ID生成).
+> For TST ID specifications, see [TST ID Generation Specifications](./TSTID_protocol_spec.md/#1.1_TST_ID生成).

 The method needs the following parameters: